ycbai/daikon/README.md

 We welcome contributions of all kinds from anyone.

-Using the [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.
+Using the [Talend bugtracker](https://jira.talendforge.org/projects/TDKN) is the best channel for bug reports and feature requests.
+Use [GitHub](https://github.com/Talend/daikon) to submit pull requests.

-Feel free to share your Talend components on [Talend Exchange](http://www.talendforge.org/exchange).

-For code formatting, please use the configuration file and setup for Eclipse or IntelliJ that you find here : https://github.com/Talend/tools/tree/tools-java-formatter/0.1.0/tools-java-formatter
+For code formatting, please use the configuration file and setup for Eclipse or IntelliJ that you find here: https://github.com/Talend/tools/tree/master/tools-java-formatter

 ## License